 Q: How did you find the voices for Ray and Grampa?

 A: The voices of the characters and narrator, their patterns and rhythms, come directly from my relations in Oklahoma.
-Grandpa Halfmoon and Ray live in Chicago, but Grandpa is originally from Oklahoma and the duo visits family there in the last tale.
+Grampa Halfmoon and Ray live in Chicago, but Grampa is originally from Oklahoma and the duo visits family there in the last tale.
 Ray’s voice has a bit more of a Windy City clip to it, but he’s still influenced by the elder raising him, even in that way.

 Q: What is the appeal of a short story collection?